 The local government units have been encouraging all households of building a vegetable garden.
 I agree with these suggestions, but I think, less than 1% of the urban homes will love to have one.
 Well, I am proud that at least my mom has some herbs and spices around.

 One of the easiest vegetables to grow in our gardens, even in pots, is the kangkong or water spinach (try it before reacting).
 Despite it is vine type, it can also grow hanging.
 It will flourish with no too much care, less susceptible to pests and diseases, and can grow well even to the most unhealthy soil.

 You can even see such vegetables being grown through the seasides.

 And, what’s amazing is that this is also another one of those most-flexible vegetables that can be used to different cuisines and recipes.
-This is used as part of the cooking, and even as the main ingredient.

 - 1/2 kilo pork meat

 - 2 bundles of kangkong – remove the bottom, and slice into two parts.